giovannisolda/giovannisolda.github.io/index.md

 Quite clearly, this is site is still under construction.

-Here is a link to the page of the <a href="https://giovannisolda.github.io/ghent-logic-seminar.html">Ghent Mathematical Logic Seminar<\a>.
+Here is a link to the page of the <a href="https://giovannisolda.github.io/ghent-logic-seminar.html">Ghent Mathematical Logic Seminar</a>.